 By Lemma 3(ii), Alice cannot distinguish the received value v in Step 4 from any random vector v.
 In other words, Alice cannot distinguish Bob's malicious behavior (i.e., fabricating a special v with suitable properties) from honest behavior.
-As a consequence, Alice continues with Step 6 and transmits $S_0 = s_0 \oplus r_0^$ and $S_1 = s_1 \oplus r_1^$ .
-Since Bob knows both $r_0^$ and $r_1^$ , he can recover both $s_0$ and $s_1$ .
+As a consequence, Alice continues with Step 6 and transmits $S_0 = s_0 \oplus r_0^$ and $S_1 = s_1 \oplus r_1^$.
+Since Bob knows both r_0^ and r_1^ , he can recover both s_0 and s_1 .
 This breaks the security of the protocol.

-Please note the presented attack is simple and effective: It fully works within the original communication model of Brzuska et al. [1,2].
-Furthermore, it does not require laborious computations of many days on the side of the attacker (as certain modeling attacks on PUFs do [25]).
+Please note the presented attack is simple and effective: it fully works within the original communication model of Brzuska et al. [2,3].
+Furthermore, it does not require laborious computations of many days on the side of the attacker (as certain modeling attacks on PUFs do [31]).
 Finally, due to the special construction we proposed, the honest players will not notice the special choice of the value v, as the latter shows no difference from a randomly chosen value.

-Effect on Bit Commitment (Protocol 2).
+Effect on bit commitment (Protocol 2).
 Due to the reductionist construction of Protocol 2, our attack on the oblivious transfer scheme of Protocol 1 directly carries over to the bit commitment scheme of Protocol 2 if Protocol 1 is used in it as a subprotocol.
-By using the attack, a malicious sender can open the commitment in both ways by reading out only $2 \cdot 2^{\lceil \lambda/2 \rceil}$ responses (instead of all $2^{\lambda}$ responses) of the PUF.
-On the other hand it can be observed easily that the hiding property of the BC-Protocol 2 is unconditional, and is not affected by our attack.
+Using the attack, a malicious sender can open the commitment in both ways by reading out only $2 \times 2^{\lceil \lambda/2 \rceil}$ responses (instead of all 2^{λ} responses) of the PUF.
+On the other hand, it can be observed easily that the hiding property of the BC Protocol 2 is unconditional, and is not affected by our attack.

-4 Practical Consequences of the Attack
+4 Practical consequences of the attack

 What are the practical consequences of our quadratic attack, and how relevant is it in real-world applications?
 The situation can perhaps be illustrated via a comparison to classical cryptography.
 What effect would a quadratic attack have on schemes like RSA, DES and SHA-1?
-To start with RSA, the effect of a quadratic attack here is rather mild: The length of the modulus must be doubled.
+To start with RSA, the effect of a quadratic attack here is rather mild: the length of the modulus must be doubled.
 This will lead to longer computation times, but restore security without further ado.
 In the case of single-round DES, however, a quadratic attack would destroy its security, and the same holds for SHA-1.
 The actual effect of our attack on PUF-based OT and BC has some similarities with DES or SHA-1: PUFs are finite objects, which cannot be scaled in size indefinitely due to area requirements, arising costs, and stability problems.
 This will also become apparent in our subsequent discussion.

-4.1 Electrical Integrated PUFs
+4.1 Electrical integrated PUFs

 We start our discussion by electrical integrated PUFs, and take the well-known Arbiter PUF as an example.
-It has been discussed in theory and realized in silicon mainly for challenge lengths of 64 bits up to this date [9, 10, 15, 28].
-Our attack on such a 64-bit implementation requires the read-out of $2 \cdot 2^{32} = 8.58 \cdot 10^9$ CRPs by the receiver.
+It has been discussed in theory and realized in silicon mainly for challenge lengths of 64 bits up to this date [10,11,16,34].
+Our attack on such a 64-bit implementation requires the read-out of $2 \times 2^{32} = 8.58 \times 10^9$ CRPs by the receiver.
 This read-out can be executed before the protocol (i.e., not during the protocol), and will hence not be noticed by the sender.
-Assuming a MHz CRP read-out rate [15] of the Arbiter PUF, the read-out takes $8.58 \cdot 10^3$ sec, or less than $144 \, \mathrm{min}$ .
+Assuming a MHz CRP read-out rate [16] of the Arbiter PUF, the read-out takes 8.58×10^3 s, or less than 144 min.